le300/CAT_Annotation_Experiment_2/README.md

 * [VLFI_Questionnaire.pdf](VLFI_Questionnaire.pdf) - This pdf provides the questions of the Visual Language Fluency Index (VLFI).
 These questions were given to each annotator to fill out within the Comics Annotation Tool (CAT).

+* [Annotator_competence_and_reliability.pdf](Annotator_competence_and_reliability.pdf) - This pdf goes into detail about agreement between annotator pairs and assesses the reliability of individual annotators.
+Heatmaps per study condition and all the Visual Language Fluency Index (VLFI) scores are provided.